dominikh/gotraceui/cmd/gotraceui/HACKING.md

 scheduling, allowing the goroutine to resume immediately after the syscall returns, having retained its P and M.

 If sysmon does find the P, it retakes the P from the M and the runtime emits GoSysBlock, followed by ProcStop.
-When a blocking syscall returns, we get a EvGoSysExit event.
+When a blocking syscall returns, we get an EvGoSysExit event.
 The EvGoSysExit event gets emitted right before the G resumes running.
 However, to maintain accurate timing, the event carries the original timestamp of when the syscall returned, and the trace parser uses this to reorder the event.
 However, the fact that a G emits EvGoSysExit means that we'll also see an EvProcStart before the EvGoSysExit, in preparation for the GoStart that will follow after EvGoSysExit.